Neil Armstrong

-Early life
+Early life and education

-Armstrong was born near Wapakoneta, Ohio, on August 5, 1930, the son of Viola Louise (née Engel) and Stephen Koenig Armstrong.
-He was of German, Scots-Irish, and Scottish descent.
+Armstrong was born in rural Washington Township, in Auglaize County, Ohio, on August 5, 1930, the son of Viola Louise (née Engel) and Stephen Koenig Armstrong.
+He was of German, English, Scots-Irish, Irish, and Scottish descent.
 He is a descendant of Clan Armstrong.
 He had a younger sister, June, and a younger brother, Dean.
 His father was an auditor for the Ohio state government, and the family moved around the state repeatedly, living in 16 towns over the next 14 years.
 Armstrong's love for flying grew during this time, having started at the age of two when his father took him to the Cleveland Air Races.
 When he was five or six, he experienced his first airplane flight in Warren, Ohio, when he and his father took a ride in a Ford Trimotor (also known as the "Tin Goose").
+Armstrong constructed and flew model aircraft, beginning in his youth.

 The family's last move was in 1944 and took them back to Wapakoneta, where Armstrong attended Blume High School and took flying lessons at the Wapakoneta airfield.
 He earned a student flight certificate on his 16th birthday, then soloed in August, all before he had a driver's license.
 He was an active Boy Scout and earned the rank of Eagle Scout.
 As an adult, he was recognized by the Scouts with their Distinguished Eagle Scout Award and Silver Buffalo Award.
 While flying toward the Moon on July 18, 1969, he sent his regards to attendees at the National Scout jamboree in Idaho.
 Among the few personal items that he carried with him to the Moon and back was a World Scout Badge.

 At age 17, in 1947, Armstrong began studying aeronautical engineering at Purdue University in West Lafayette, Indiana; he was the second person in his family to attend college.
 Armstrong was also accepted to the Massachusetts Institute of Technology (MIT), but he resolved to go to Purdue after watching a football game between the Purdue Boilermakers and the Ohio State Buckeyes at the Ohio Stadium in 1945 in which quarterback Bob DeMoss led the Boilermakers to a sound victory over the highly regarded Buckeyes.
 An uncle who attended MIT had also advised him that he could receive a good education without going all the way to Cambridge, Massachusetts.
 His college tuition was paid for under the Holloway Plan.
 Successful applicants committed to two years of study, followed by two years of flight training and one year of service as an aviator in the U.S. Navy, then completion of the final two years of their bachelor's degree.
 Armstrong did not take courses in naval science, nor did he join the Naval Reserve Officers Training Corps.